dotnet/roslyn/docs/Target Framework Strategy.md

 The reason for `public` is standard design pattern.
 The reason for `internal` is a combination of the following problems:

-- Our repository make use of `InternalsVisibleTo` which effectively promotes `internal` APIs to `public` ones.
+- Our repository make use of `InternalsVisibleTo` which allows other assemblies to directly reference signatures of `internal` members.
 - Our repository ships a mix of target frameworks.
 Typically workspaces and below will ship more recent TFMs than the layers above it.
 Compiler has to ship newer TFM for source build while IDE is constrained by Visual Studio's private runtime hence adopts newer TFM slower.
 - Our repository invests in polyfill APIs to make compiling against multiple TFMs in the same project a seamless experience.